 “He probably handed those pictures over to whoever he’s working for already.”

-“Why don’t you three work on linking Old Zeng to those boxes instead of standing around and assume matters?”
+“Why don’t you three work on linking Old Tseng to those boxes instead of standing around and assume matters?”

 That was the boss’ cue to dismiss them.